AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/authorization-code-client-procedure.md

 1. Select **Add**.

    The `Client Successfully Created` window displays the client Id for the client.
 The application must specify this client Id when it makes an authentication request.
-Copy the client Id by clicking the **Copy** icon.
+To copy the client Id, select the **Copy** icon.
 After you close this window, you can also retrieve the client Id from the list of clients.

 ## Related links